 Tickets for Bites and Blues are available at some of the participating restaurants and at the North Carolina Seafood Festival office for $30 per person.
 The 2013 event was a huge success, selling out all available tickets.
 Once again there are a limited number of tickets and it is recommended to purchase your ticket early.
 Once the tickets are sold, there will not be any more available.
 Proceeds will be used for funding county-wide scholarships given by the North Carolina Seafood Festival.

 Toast to the Coast is a weeklong event featuring some of the finest seafood and chefs along the Crystal Coast.
 No ticket is necessary.
 Just show up to your chosen eating establishment and select from the Toast to the Coast price fixed menu for $25 per person.
 Toast to the Coast will take place March 30 through April 5, 2014.

 Toast to the Coast is an event of the North Carolina Seafood Festival.
 Started in 2012, this semi-annual event strives to further the mission of the festival by promoting the North Carolina seafood, funding scholarships and the Crystal Coast as a culinary destination.

-The North Carolina Seafood Festival Recognized by the NC Association of Festivals & Events for Five Awards
+The North Carolina Seafood Festival Recognized by the NC Association of Festivals & Events for three Awards